Vincent Siew

-Vincent C. Siew or Siew Wan-chang (蕭萬長 (Siau Bān-tiâng, Xiāo Wàncháng); born 3 January 1939) is a Taiwanese politician who served as the Vice President of the Republic of China (Taiwan) from 2008 to 2012.
-He was the first Taiwanese-born Premier of the Republic of China and former vice-chairman of the Kuomintang (KMT).
+Siew Wan-chang (蕭萬長 (Siau Bān-tiâng, Xiāo Wàncháng); born 3 January 1939), known also by his English name Vincent Siew, is a Taiwanese politician who served as the ninth vice president of the Republic of China (Taiwan) from 2008 to 2012.
+He was the first Taiwanese-born premier of the Republic of China and former vice-chairman of the Kuomintang (KMT).

-Early life
+Early life and education

-Born in Chiayi City in the then Japanese colony of Taiwan on 3 January 1939, Siew graduated from Chiayi High School in 1957.
-In 1961, he graduated from the Department of Diplomacy at National Chengchi University (NCCU).
-After completing his conscription, he passed the Foreign Affairs Special Examination of 1962.
-He subsequently received his master's degree from the Graduate Institute of International Law and Diplomacy from NCCU in 1965.
+Siew was born in Chiayi on January 3, 1939, during the Japanese rule of Taiwan.
+After graduating from National Chiayi Senior High School in 1957, he studied diplomacy at National Chengchi University (NCCU) and graduated with a bachelor's degree in 1961.
+He then completed two years of military service in the Republic of China Armed Forces and passed the Foreign Affairs Special Examination in 1962.

+In 1965, Siew earned a master's degree in international law and diplomacy from NCCU.
 Although he was accepted by Harvard University, Siew chose to remain in Taiwan heeding his mother's wishes.
 He completed a leadership seminar at Georgetown University in the United States in 1982 and was awarded Eisenhower Fellowships in 1985.